-I thank you for your patience dear reader as I outline my journey to develop a new therapy which helps dissolve trauma.
+I thank you for your patience dear reader as I outline my journey to develop a new therapy that helps dissolve trauma.
 We are close to the end of where it came from.
-In the mid 1990’s I went to a lecture by Michael White, a psychotherapist from Australia.
+In the mid-1990’s I went to a lecture by Michael White, a psychotherapist from Australia.
 He worked with families and young children.
-In his lecture he talked about externalizing problems.
+In his lecture, he talked about externalizing problems.
 “The problem itself is externalized so that the person is not the problem.
 Instead, the problem is the problem.
-This objectification and externalization of the problem challenges those individualizing techniques of scientific classification and other more general dividing practices.”
+This objectification and externalization of the problem challenge those individualizing techniques of scientific classification and other more general dividing practices.”
 (52, Selected Papers)

 At this point in the history of this journey, I started using all the pieces of the puzzle I have described so far.
 In 1999 I had an article published in a special edition EMDRIA newsletter for children and adolescents edited by Dr. Ricky Greenwald.
 It was called “Slaying the Monsters” and it described a technique that helped young children release trauma.
 This was an amazing collection of articles of other clinicians that were taking EMDR to the next level, just as I had been.
 In 2000, I attended an EMDRIA Conference in Canada with other EMDR practitioners.
 Dr. Francine Sharpiro was the Key Note speaker.
 She gave an amazing speech, calling on us all to take what she had started and continue to develop it.
 Dr. Sharpiro actually had the audience in tears with the hope of helping so many clients who had been traumatized.